haganjam/BEF_quant_scale/README.md

 ## data

-Besides the simulated data which is generated using the scripts, we analysed two empirical datasets.
-Data for the first case study (case study 1: plymouth experiment) can be found at the following link.
+Besides the simulated data which is generated using the scripts, we analysed two empirical datasets (case study 1 and case study 2 in the manuscript).

+Data and metadata for case study 1 is available on Github in the *data/case_study_1* folder.
+Upon publication, it will be archived on Figshare or Dryad:

++ Plymouth_data.csv
++ Plymouth_metadata.csv

-Data for the second case study (case study 2: benthic communities tjarno) can be found at ResearchBox:
+Data and metadata for the second case study 2 is currently available for peer review on ResearchBox at the following link.
+Upon publication is will be archived on ResearchBox:

 + https://researchbox.org/843&PEER_REVIEW_passcode=GLGJFF

 This unzipped research box containing all relevant raw data to reproduce the analysis needs to be downloaded and saved into the data folder on your computer.
 We have written a script to facilitate this process:

-+ scripts/03_empirical_analysis/02_benthic_commnunities_tjarno/02_data_cleaning/01_download_data_from_researchbox.R
++ scripts/03_empirical_analysis/02_case_study_2/02_data_cleaning/01_download_data_from_researchbox.R

 If you tell R where to find the unzipped researchbox, it will unzip it and save it to the data folder in this repository.

 ## results

 The results folder stores various outputs generated throughout the analysis that may then be called later by other scripts.
+We have uploaded all relevant files that we generate during the analysis.
+Thus, to reproduce the results reported in the manuscipt, interested users do not have to run all the scripts.

 ## scripts